Our ethos binds our crew together. It breathes into how we work, how we communicate and what we do.

 Our heritage includes work on some of the most iconic ships, including the famous RMS Titanic, RMS Olympic and HMHS Britannic, right through to the SS Canberra for P&O and the Myrina tanker – the first supertanker built in the UK

 From our earliest days, our success has been attributed to introducing innovations which disrupted the industry.
-Since our recent acquisition by InfraStrata plc, we have gone through a transformation.
-Now we are once again disruptors of our industry.
+Since our recent acquisition by InfraStrata plc, we have gone through a transformation, and the addition of Harland & Wolff (Appledore) has further maximised our delivery of services.

 our parent company